UniREditBench: A Unified Reasoning-based Image Editing Benchmark: Data Filtering

 \subsection{Instruction De-duplication}

-During the first stage of the real-world scenario, text prompt for image editing are sampled from the Gemini-2.5-Pro, which may potentially introduce repeated or near-duplicate entries.
+In the first stage of constructing the real-world scenarios, text prompts for image editing are sampled using Gemini-2.5-Pro, which may introduce duplicate entries.
 We remove redundancy along two aspects: exact matches and semantic similarity.

-\begin{itemize} \item \textbf{Exact-Match Deduplication}: We first normalize the \textit{original image description} by converting it to lowercase and removing punctuation.
+\begin{itemize} \item[\textbullet] \textbf{Exact-Match Deduplication}: We first normalize the \textit{original image description} by converting it to lowercase and removing punctuation.
 Afterward, we extract the set of words from the normalized text.
-If two samples contain identical word sets, they are considered duplicates, as the descriptions are effectively the same.
-These duplicate samples are then filtered out to ensure data diversity. \item \textbf{Semantic-Similarity Deduplication}: We use a sentence-transformers model to extract sentence embeddings for both the \textit{original image description} and \textit{edit instruction}.
+If two samples contain identical word sets, they are considered duplicates.
+These duplicate samples are then filtered out to ensure data diversity. \item[\textbullet] \textbf{Semantic-Similarity Deduplication}: We use a sentence-transformers mo-\\del to extract sentence embeddings for both the \textit{original image description} and \textit{edit instruction}.
 We then compute the pairwise similarity between these embeddings.
-If the similarity score exceeds a threshold of 0.7 for either description and instruction, the samples are deemed semantically redundant and are filtered out to enhance dataset diversity. \end{itemize}
+If the similarity score exceeds a threshold of 0.7 for either the description or the instruction, the samples are deemed semantically redundant and are filtered out to enhance dataset diversity. \end{itemize}

 These complementary exact-match and semantic filters improve dataset diversity by eliminating both literal and paraphrastic duplicates.